toxicinteractive/toxic-aspire-extensions/README.md

 Provides common extensions for Aspire projects.

 ## How to use
 1. Add the `Toxic.Aspire.Extensions` nuget to your AppHost.
-The first version of the package version aligns with the corresponding Aspire version.
+The major version number of the package version aligns with the corresponding Aspire version.
 2. Add `using Toxic.Aspire.Extensions`.

 ## Included